ajschumacher/so_tense_very_flow_wow/index.md

 We could track down the graph connections via that input list, but instead let's wait to see the TensorBoard graph visualization soon.

 How do we find out what the product is?
-We have to "run" the `product` operation.
+We have to "run" the `output` operation.
 But that operation depends on variables, and we need to run a special initialization operation for the variables first.
 The `initialize_all_variables` function generates the appropriate